-Characterization of the molecular bases of the neurodegeneration with brain iron accumulation disorders.
+Characterization of the molecular bases of the diseases with neurodegeneration with brain iron accumulation and related movement disorders.
 Neurodegeneration with brain iron accumulation (NBIA) is a group of inherited neurologic disorders in which iron accumulates in the brain, and patients present with ataxia, dystonia, spasticity, parkinsonism, and additional clinical signs.
-NBIA disorders are rare diseases with a prevalence of 1-3/1,000,000.
-Twelve genes are associated with this group of diseases.
-The main aims are: (i) to characterize genetically the Spanish population of NBIA patients; (ii) to identify the microRNA profile that could be useful for prognosis; and (iii) to generate a cerebellar tissue in 3D culture, which replicates the pathophysiology of the patient, in order to search for new therapies.
+NBIA disorders are rare diseases with a prevalence of 1-3/1 000 000.
+The main aims are: (i) To characterize the underlying molecular bases; (ii) To identify the microRNA profile that could be useful for prognosis; and (iii) To generate a CPC (Cerebellum Purkinje Cell) model from patients’ iPSCs that replicates the pathophysiology of the disease with the aim to search for therapies.

-Genetic epidemiology, identification of genetic modifiers and characterization of the microRNA profile associated with the Wilson disease.
-The Wilson disease (WD) is a rare disorder with an estimated prevalence of 1/30,000.
+Genetic epidemiology, characterization of the microRNA profile and the microbiote associated with the Wilson’s disease.
+The Wilson’s disease (WD) is a rare disorder with an estimated prevalence of 1/30 000.
 The WD is caused by a progressive accumulation of copper in the organism, caused by an abnormal activity of the protein encoded by the ATP7B gene, which transports copper into bile and incorporates it into ceruloplasmin.
-The research project includes three approaches: (i) to characterize genetically the WD patients from the Valencian Land and to gain insight into the genetic epidemiology; (ii) to characterize genetic variants that could modify the phenotype of WD patients; and (iii) to identify the microRNA profile that could be useful for prognosis; and (iii) To define the intestinal flora and to investigate its contribution to the clinical picture.
+The research project includes three approaches: (i) To characterize genetically the WD patients from the Valencian Land and to gain insight into the genetic epidemiology; (ii) To identify the microRNA profile that could be useful for prognosis; and (iii) To define the intestinal flora and to investigate its contribution to the clinical picture.